phil-blain/CICE-Consortium-CICE-wiki/Working-with-Sphinx-documentation.md

 ### Model sandbox and documentation

-Follow the general CICE-Consortium [Git Workflow and Developer's guide](https://docs.google.com/document/d/1rR6WAvZQT9iAMUp-m_HZ06AUCCI19mguFialsMCYs9o/edit#heading=h.ugpwrwa68ov1) to clone the repository and create your personal fork for model modifications.
+Follow the general CICE-Consortium [Git Workflow Guidance](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance) to clone the repository and create your personal fork for model modifications.
 Whenever you modify the model you should update documentation.
 You can update the documentation on the same branch of your fork on which you test code, or you can create a separate branch called documentation to test only the RST and HTML documentation.

 ### Editing RST files